nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 ---
 title: Supply Chain Security Risks in Static Sites
 description: >-
-  Static sites are seen as simpler and more secure than dynamic sites, but this perception can lead to overlooked security threats.
-Despite lacking server-side components, static sites are still vulnerable to supply chain attacks due to their reliance on third-party libraries and services.
+  Static sites are ofter seen as more secure than dynamic sites due to their simplicity and lack of server-side components.
+However, this perception can lead to overlooked security threats, especially those stemming from third-party libraries and services that introduce vulnerabilities.
 This article explores how these threats emerge and the defenses you can implement to safeguard your site.
 date: 2024-09-09
 author: Nizar
 permalink: /{{ title | slugify }}/index.html